SubratShrestha/Notes/UNSW/20T2/2041Comp/shell.md

-Although if we need to do a lot of arithmetic
+Although if we need to do a lot of arithmetic, we should probably shift to using a much more powerful scripting language like python.

 # Testing.